 Despite the headline, Cash ISAs remain the clear favourite for tax-free savings in the UK.
-The graph below, from the Office of National Statistics (ONS), shows their popularity in the blue/green colour.
-Stocks and shares ISAs, in light green, are a clear 2nd.
+The graph below, from the Office of National Statistics (ONS), shows their popularity in the green colour.
+Stocks and shares ISAs, in dark blue, are a clear 2nd.
 Lifetime and Innovative Finance ISAs trail far behind.
-But with low interest rates, high inflation and current tax rules, are Cash ISAs really the best place for your savings?
+But with interest rates trailing well below the rate of inflation and the current tax rules on savings income, are Cash ISAs really the best place for your savings?

 Let’s look at some key considerations to help you decide if Cash ISAs are worth it.